 The difference between French and European Roulette is the French game’s use of the La Partage rule.
 This means the casino returns half of any bet on red or black back to the player when the green zero hits.

 It’s a rule that’s advantageous to players making this otherwise 50/50 bet.
-Therefore, online Roulette players in PA should really be seeking out the French version of the game.
+Therefore, online Roulette players in PA should really be seeking out the French version of the game where it is offered.

 PA Roulette rules